deshanyang/DIR-QA/README.md

+The purpose of this datasets is to provide a new and improved set of benchmark landmark pairs with point-to-point correspondences for accurate DIR evaluation.

 Disclaimer: This work is heavily based on R. Castillo et al.'s DIRLAB work (www.dir-lab.com).
-Please cite and give acknowledgement to their work.
+Please cite and give acknowledgement to their work if you found this datasets helpful.

 DIRLAB 4DCT lung images were used.
 Please refer to www.dir-lab.com  and the references papers for more details.

-A. improved_dirlab_landmark_pairs folder contains
-    1. improved dirlab 300 landmark pairs.
-Only part of the dirlab landmarks were improved.
-The remaining were unchanged.
-    2. see pdf files for visual comparison between landmark pairs before and after refinements.
-B. dense_landmark_pairs folder contains
-    1. new dense landmark pairs,
-    2. see pdf files for some randomly selected landmark pairs

 Note:
   1. Only landmark pair datasets were shared here.
 Please go to www.dir-lab.com to download original 4DCT datasets.
   2. When use this datasets, note that the first dimension and second dimention were swapped [y, x, z] compared to original DirLab landmark pairs [x, y, z].

   EE represents End-Exhalation phase
   EI represents End-Inhalation phase